terraform-aws-modules/terraform-aws-pricing/README.md

 ### Known issues/limitations

+1. Autoscaling groups resources
 1. When changing values price is sometimes higher after the first run because it is calculated based on keys and there can be some previous keys.
 Solution is to update code to include some unique key/prefix.
 Or just disable terraform state (no state = no past).
-2. At some point later, maybe add support for other providers like [Azure](http://davecallan.com/azure-price-api-examples/) and [Google Cloud](https://stackoverflow.com/questions/59048071/how-to-get-gcp-pricing-list-from-catalogue-api)
+1. At some point later, maybe add support for other providers like [Azure](http://davecallan.com/azure-price-api-examples/) and [Google Cloud](https://stackoverflow.com/questions/59048071/how-to-get-gcp-pricing-list-from-catalogue-api)

 ## Examples